 Students do not have to schedule an appointment to attend drop-in tutoring and all services are free.

-Drop in tutoring will be offered remotely through Zoom or through the the Virtual Drop Box in Campus Services.
+Drop in tutoring will be offered in-person (if location is noted) and remotely through Zoom or through the the Virtual Drop Box in Campus Services.
 The Zoom links below are unique to the specific subject and time.
 Students can join or leave the Zoom session at any time.
 Questions can be directed to firstname.lastname@example.org.

 - Individual and Group Tutoring

 Discussing course material and related ideas is a highly effective means to understand and remember content—and individual tutors can serve this role with students, who may request an individual tutor for any class.
 Each semester, students are eligible to request a tutor for up to two courses.
 For courses with a higher demand, group tutoring may be offered instead of one-on-one tutoring.

 Once a match is identified, students are notified by email.
 It is the student's responsibility to contact the tutor to arrange a meeting time and place.
 Students can meet with their tutor for up to two hours per week.

 - Supplemental Instruction